Tone woods for electric guitars

 Alder

-Botanical name: Alnus is grown all over the world and is most commonly associated with Fender® guitars.
+Botanical name: Alnus is grown all over the world and is especially widespread throughout the United States.
+As a tone wood it is most commonly associated with Fender® guitars.
 It is light in weight with soft tight pores like basswood but with large swirling grain patterns and rings.
-It was most popular in the 1950's and 1960's.
-It has become quite expensive and this has led to similar yet cheaper woods becoming popular replacements.
+It has become quite expensive in the 21st Century and this has led to similar, yet cheaper woods becoming popular replacements.

 Tonal properties: Alder gives more highs and less of the mids and is relatively deficient in bass in comparison with other tone woods.
 It has a very warm sound but does not quite have as much "bite" as ash.